andytudhope/conditional-token-docs/README.md

-# EIP 1155 - MultiTokens for the brave, true or false
+# EIP 1155 - Conditional tokens for the brave, true or false

-This repo hosts the code for Gnosis' MultiToken documentation site, explaining our unique implementation of EIP 1155 in order to create _conditional tokens_ ideally suited to prediction markets.
+This repo hosts the code for Gnosis' conditional tokens documentation site, explaining our unique implementation of EIP 1155 in order to create _conditional tokens_ ideally suited to prediction markets.

 Anyone is free to add to or edit this code - the more documentation we get, the better.